 You can also avoid getting nail glue on your skin in the first place by keeping a cloth and bowl of warm water nearby during the nail application process.
 If you notice glue getting on areas other than your nails, dip the cloth into the water and wipe the glue away before it dries and becomes a bigger issue.

 4. Hand Lotion

 Last but not least, hand lotion itself can be used to remove nail glue from the skin.

-How To: Apply the L’Oréal Paris Age Perfect Hydra Nutrition Manuka Honey All Over Balm- Face, Neck, Chest and Hands to the affected area and massage it onto the glue in a circular motion.
+Apply the hand lotion to the affected area and massage it into the glue in a circular motion.
 Continue to do this until the glue begins to flake away.
 Once the glue has flaked away, wash your hands with soap and water to eliminate any remaining glue.
-When all the glue is gone, apply more hand cream to lock in moisture and restore your skin.
+When all the glue is gone, apply more hand cream to lock in moisture and nourish your skin.

 Photo Credit: iStock